 John Walker is a real estate instructor at the Superior School of Real Estate and a broker and owner at RE/MAX Diamond Realty in Mebane, NC.
 He was the chief operating officer for Q International LLC before working in real estate.
 Walker graduated from UNC-Chapel Hill with degrees in journalism, mass communication, and advertising.
 He is active in the Alamance County Association of Relators and the Grace Reformed Baptist Church in Mebane.

-Michael Owen is a consulting engineer in computational fluid dynamics, low frequency electromagnetics, and multiphysics at Mallett Technology and a resident of Durham, NC.
-He received his BS, MS, and PhD in physics from NC State University.
+Michael Owen is a principal consulting engineer in computational fluid dynamics, low frequency electromagnetics, and multiphysics at Mallett Technology and a resident of Durham, NC.
+Owen specializes in advanced and challenging applications.
+He earned his BS, MS, and PhD in physics from NC State University.

 Erik Root works for The Roger Bacon Academy in Wilmington, NC in curriculum development and policy analysis.
-A former professor of political science at West Liberty University in West Virginia, Root received his undergraduate and masters degrees from the University of Montana, and his Ph.D. from Claremont Graduate School.
-He previously worked as a local policy analyst at the John Locke Foundation.
+Before coming to Roger Bacon, Root was a political science professor and the chairman of the Center for Economic Philosophy at Liberty University, and held professorships with Lewis University and Patrick Henry College.
+He received his undergraduate and masters degrees from the University of Montana, and his Ph.D. from Claremont Graduate School.

-Jameson Taylor is vice president for policy at the Mississippi Center for Public Policy, former director of policy and research for the Civitas Institute in Raleigh, and former research director for the South Carolina Policy Council.
-Taylor holds an AB in government from Bowdoin College and a Ph.D. from the University of Dallas.
+Jameson Taylor is the vice president for policy at the Mississippi Center for Public Policy.
+A three-time Earhart Fellow and a Publius Fellow with the Claremont Institute, Dr. Taylor focuses on state-level policy issues addressing health care and religious liberty, and was the former director of policy and research for the Civitas Institute and the South Carolina Policy Council.
+He holds an AB in government from Bowdoin College and a Ph.D. from the University of Dallas.

-Dion Terry Clark is director of NC Works Career Pathways.
-She previously worked in very policy positions for former Gov. Pat McCrory.
-Her other posts include executive director of the Women’s Resource Center in Alamance County and researcher at the Civitas Institute.
-She received her undergraduate degree from UNC-Chapel Hill, her MPA from NC Central University, and her Ph.D. from NC State University.
+Dion Terry Clark is the NC Works Career Pathways director in Charlotte, NC and the executive leadership consultant for Dr. Dion Clark Consulting.
+Dr Dion’s other posts include executive director of the Women’s Resource Center in Alamance County, researcher at the Civitas Institute, and policy director for the Office of the Governor of the State of North Carolina.
+She received her BA from UNC-Chapel Hill, her MPA from North Carolina Central University, and her doctor of education from the NC State College of Education.

-Dallas Woodhouse is the executive director of the North Carolina Republican Party, a Raleigh-based political consultant, and founder/former president of Carolina Rising.
-He formerly served as state director of Americans for Prosperity and a reporter at WLFL-TV and WNCN-TV.
-Woodhouse received his BA from Campbell University and his MA from NC State University.
+Dallas Woodhouse is the founder of Woodhouse Inc, a political and advocacy consulting organization in the Raleigh-Durham area.
+He previously served as executive director of the North Carolina Republican Party, the campaign launch director for Phil Berger Jr for Congress, and the state director of Americans for Prosperity.
+Woodhouse received his BA in Mass Communications from Campbell University and his Masters of Arts in American history from NC State University.

 Warren Cooksey is the director of outreach and community affairs for the NC Department of Transportation, Division 10.
-A Davidson College graduate, he previously served three terms on the Charlotte City Council and worked as a finance officer for Wachovia Bank.
-He was also chairman of the board of the Charlotte Convention & Visitors Bureau.
+Cooksey is a former council member and planning commissioner for the City of Charlotte, finance officer for Wachovia, asset administrator for First Union Mortgage Company, and chairman of the board for the Charlotte Convention and Visitors Bureau.
+He earned his BA in history from Davidson College.

 Dana (Reason) Evans is a brand manager at North State Media, LLC, owns dana L. Inc., a cosmetics company, and also serves as conference director for the NC Alliance for Public Charter Schools.
 She is a former Miss North Carolina and a graduate of East Carolina University.
 Evans previously worked as a Raleigh-based consultant and event planner and currently lives in Wilmington.

-Shante’ Martin serves as general counsel for the North Carolina Community College System.
-She previously served as assistant attorney general and a judicial clerk at the North Carolina Supreme Court.
-Martin received both her undergraduate and law degrees from UNC-Chapel Hill, and is an adjunct professor at Wingate University.
+Q. Shante’ Martin is an adjunct professor of law at Wingate University and serves as a counsel attorney for Cranfill Sumner & Hartzog LLP.
+She previously served as general counsel for the North Carolina Community College System, an assistant attorney general for the NC Department of Justice, and a judicial clerk for the North Carolina Supreme Court.
+Martin received degrees in child development psychology and law from UNC-Chapel Hill.

 Greg Seamster is a financial advisor at Wells Fargo Advisors in Raleigh.
 He earned his undergraduate degree in history from Hampton-Sydney College, and his MTIM in trust and investment management from Campbell University.
 Seamster also coaches youth baseball.